-Macroeconomic instability and impact of inflation
+Macroeconomic instability and geopolitical uncertainties

-Recent events have resulted in multiple issues affecting the stability of the global economy including conflicts between countries, rising rates of inflation, energy instability, and uncertainty in the global banking sector notedamong other matters.
+Multiple events have resulted in challenging issues affecting the stability of the global economy including geo-political conflicts between countries, rising rates of inflation, energy instability, supply chain crisis and uncertainty in the global banking sector noted among other matters.

 These factors may have significant financial effects on many entities.
 These include entities with physical operations in those affected areas and sectors as well as indirect interests (e.g. suppliers and customers, investments and lenders).
+There may be numerous accounting implications across multiple areas such as going concern assessments, judgements and estimates, impairment of non-financial assets, etc.

-These illustrative financial statements reflect changes to the requirements of IFRS Accounting Standards; however, they have not been modified significantly to reflect common effects of these macroeconomic factors.
+These illustrative financial statements reflect changes to the requirements of IFRS® Accounting Standards; however, they have not been modified significantly to reflect common effects of these macroeconomic factors.